csprag/reference/reference/static/commands/osx/cron.md

-cron
+# cron
 -------------
+## INFO

 cron is a daemon or process which runs in the background.

+## DETAILs

 Specifically, it allows the user to schedule predefined processes to run in the background at a regular interval of time.

-cron repeatedly checks for when the scheduled time matches the current time, and then executes it's task once that condition is met.
+cron repeatedly checks for when the scheduled time matches the current time, and then executes its task once that condition is met.

+## SYNTAX

 cron [-f] [-l] [-n] [-L loglevel]

+### Modifications

 -f keeps the process in the foreground
 -l enables LSB compliant names for cron.d files